mre/mre.github.io.v2/blog/2017-obsolete.md

 CMD ["--help"]
 ```

-The first part would build a static binary, the second part would run it in a container at startup.
+The first part would build a static binary, the second part would run it at container startup.
 Well, that didn't work, because `zeit` [does not support multi-stage builds yet](https://github.com/zeit/now-cli/issues/962).

 The workaround was to split up the Dockerfile into two and [connect them both with a Makefile](https://github.com/mre/awesome-static-analysis-ci/blob/master/Makefile).
 Makefiles are pretty powerful, [you know](/2017/makefiles/)?